Combimac: Pelger

-The company was originally founded on 1 November 1919 as Pelger in Rotterdam in the Netherlands by Mr. Willem D. Pelger, with a funding capital of 40 Dutch guilders The company started at the Zwanesteeg 4 in Rotterdam as a direct current electric motor repair shop.
-In 1920 the first employee was offered a job.
-Direct current motors were in use in Rotterdam, as a result of the direct current power supply instead of alternating current supply in these early days of electric grid.
-In March 1926 the company moved to the Paardenstraat 5 and in May 1929 they moved on to the Van Speykstraat 86–102 in Rotterdam.
-In 1936 a centrifugal fan, brake motors and small induction motors program from another manufacturer named HSM (short for: Heinke-Schuitema-Musselkanaal) in Musselkanaal was bought and brought to Rotterdam.
+The company was originally founded on 1 November 1919 as Pelger in Rotterdam in the Netherlands by Mr. Willem D. Pelger, with a funding capital of 40 Dutch guilders.
+The company started at the Zwanesteeg 4 in Rotterdam as a direct current electric motor repair shop.
+In 1920, the first employee was hired.
+Direct current motors were in use in Rotterdam, since direct current was used instead of alternating current in the early days of the electric grid.
+In March 1926, the company moved to the Paardenstraat 5 and in May 1929, they moved on to the Van Speykstraat 86–102 in Rotterdam.
+In 1935, by coincidence, contact was established between Mr. G. Ph. van Gelder, a general representative for a manufacturer of blacksmith fans based in Musselkanaal, and Mr. Pelger.
+The company was not performing well and was in deep financial trouble.
+After contact was made, the company was bought, and the inventory and 5 employees moved to Rotterdam.

+In 1936, a centrifugal fan, brake motors and small induction motors program from another manufacturer named HSM (Heinke-Schuitema-Musselkanaal) based in Musselkanaal was bought and brought to Rotterdam.
 Mr. K.W.
-Heinke, one of the former owners and mechanical engineer of HSM also moved to work at the factory in Rotterdam.
-In the same year 40 off. patents were applied for, with reference to three inventions: the centrifugal switch, the centrifugal fan housing and the principle of a squirrel-cage rotor.
-The Pelger repair shop gradually evolved into a factory designing and manufacturing special electric motors and centrifugal fans.
-After some time the two original company names Pelger and HSM were changed into a variant of the existing names: Holland Special Machines Pelger or HSM-Pelger.
+Heinke, one of the former owners and mechanical engineer of HSM, also moved to work at the factory in Rotterdam.
+In the same year, 40 patents were applied for, relating to three inventions: the centrifugal switch, the centrifugal fan housing and the principle of a squirrel-cage rotor.
+The Pelger repair shop gradually evolved into a factory for designing and manufacturing special electric motors and centrifugal fans.
+After some time, the two original company names, Pelger and HSM, were combines into Holland Special Machines Pelger or HSM-Pelger.